Plinkon/ConsoleTools/README.md

 ## Contributing

-We welcome contributions of all kinds:
+I welcome contributions of all kinds:

 -   **Bug Reports**: Please open an issue with logs or a small test case.
 -   **Enhancements**: If you have an idea for a new feature, open a pull request or an issue for discussion.